It’s not too late for YOU to start the process!

 - Note: Mitchell College’s reference number for the TOEFL and the SAT exam is 3528; ACT is 0572.

-- Declaration of Finances: An affidavit of financial support and official bank statement demonstrating the ability to meet the educational and living expenses (approximately $45,000) required for one year of study in the United States.
+- Declaration of Finances: An affidavit of financial support and official bank statement demonstrating the ability to meet the educational and living expenses (approximately $51,450) required for one year of study in the United States.
 This must be submitted before an I-20 visa is issued to you by Mitchell College.
-Please download and mail the International Student Financial Statement Form to declare finances.
+Please complete and submit the International Financials Form to declare finances.

-If you have left Mitchell College for reasons other than an approved leave of absence you must complete a re-enrollment application.
+If you have left Mitchell College for reasons other than an approved leave of absence you must complete the Mitchell College Re-enrollment Application.
+You do not need to complete any other application.
 If you did course work at another institution during your absence you need to submit official transcripts from that institution along with your application.

 The campus is so supportive--students, faculty and staff.
 They are really here to help you and make you the best student you can be.